ShaodongWei/microbial_metagenomics_workflow/README.md

 we should use snakemake binning --cores 40 --use-conda --conda-frontend conda --resources gpu=2, so that binning can have GPU

 # Overview
 This pipeline is designed to preprocess microbial metagenomics/isolates genomics sequencing data by applying a series of data manipulation including quality control, host contamination removal, assembling of reads, taxonomy annotation, and functional profiling.
+The assembling and binning is done within individual samples (single sample mode).

 # Getting Started
 ## Prerequisites